Homebrew/homebrew-command-not-found/README.md

 The program 'when' is currently not installed.
 You can install it by typing: sudo apt-get install when

-# on OS X with Homebrew
+# on macOS with Homebrew
 $ when
 The program 'when' is currently not installed.
 You can install it by typing: brew install when